MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 1. Open the **Start** menu.
 1. Search for "command prompt" (or "PowerShell"), and then run it.
-1. Change the directory to the Power Automate installation folder (by default: C:\Program Files (x86)\Power Automate).
+1. Change the directory to the Power Automate installation folder (by default: C:\Program Files (x86)\Power Automate Desktop).

     ```CMD
     cd C:\Program Files (x86)\Power Automate Desktop